berkealgul/lamecs/README.md

     // you dont have to do this since components are registered during .emplace()
     registry.register_component<pos>();

-    registry.emplace<pos>(e1, {0, 0, 0});
+    // add or overwrite specific component for and entity registry.emplace<pos>(e1, {0, 0, 0});
     registry.emplace<pos>(e2, {0, 0, 1});
     registry.emplace<vel>(e1, {1, 0, 0});